parfentjev/monese-test-assignment/README.md

 5. In the input field, enter: "Hello!
 Good morning."
 6. In the output field, verify: "Hallo!
 Guten Morgen."

-`org.monese.uitest.TranslateYouUiTest.translateFromEnglishToGerman`
+`org.monese.uitest.TranslateYouUiTest.verifyDeepLDoesNotWorkWithoutApiKey`

-A negative test case to translate a string from English to German.
+A negative test case to verify an error message.

 1. Launch the app.
 2. Click on the three dots to expand the menu.